 Colombia’s 1991 Constitution grants the government the authority to intervene directly in financial or economic affairs, and this authority provides solutions similar to U.S. Chapter 11 filings for companies facing liquidation or bankruptcy.
 Colombia’s bankruptcy regulations have two major objectives: to regulate proceedings to ensure creditors’ protection, and to monitor the efficient recovery and preservation of still-viable companies.
 This was revised in 2006 to allow creditors to request judicial liquidation, which replaces the previous forced auctioning option.
 Now, inventories are valued, creditors’ rights are taken into account, and either a direct sale takes place within two months or all assets are assigned to creditors based on their share of the company’s liabilities.
 The insolvency regime for companies was again revised in 2010 to make proceedings more agile and flexible and allow debtors to enter into a long-term payment agreement with creditors, giving the company a chance to recover and continue operating.
 Bankruptcy is not criminalized in Colombia.
 In 2013, a bankruptcy law for individuals whose debts surpass fifty percent of their assets value entered into force.

 Restructuring proceedings aim to protect the debtors from bankruptcy.
 Once reorganization has begun, creditors cannot use collection proceedings to collect on debts owed prior to the beginning of the reorganization proceedings.
 All existing creditors at the moment of the reorganization are recognized during the proceedings if they present their credit.
 Foreign creditors, equity shareholders including foreign equity shareholders, and holders of other financial contracts, including foreign contract holders, are recognized during the proceeding.
 Established creditors are guaranteed a vote in the final decision.
-According to the Doing Business 2017 report, Colombia takes an average of 1.7 years—the same as OECD high income countries—to resolve insolvency; the average time in Latin America is 2.9 years.
+According to the Doing Business 2018 report, Colombia takes an average of 1.7 years to resolve insolvency – the same as OECD high income countries; the average time in Latin America is 2.9 years.